These are our latest terms and conditions, version v3.4.

 9.2.7 if the amount payable is the subject of a bona fide dispute, the undisputed portion should be paid on your usual direct debit date.
 Any disputed amount should be paid via bank transfer within 7 Working Days of the dispute being resolved.
 No amounts can be offset or withheld on the monthly direct debit unless a credit note has been issued;

 9.3.1 If we do ask you to make a payment to credit your account before you come on supply, we will periodically review your account and may reduce your credit balance as you build a payment history with us;

-9.3.3 If we have agreed to supply you on the basis that your payments will be guaranteed by another person (a guarantor) and that person no longer wishes to stand as a guarantor for you, then we reserve the right to install a Smart Meter (which we can switch into prepayment mode) or terminate the supply.
+9.3.2 If we have agreed to supply you on the basis that your payments will be guaranteed by another person (a guarantor) and that person no longer wishes to stand as a guarantor for you, then we reserve the right to switch your Smart Meter into prepayment mode (and we may install a Smart Meter for you if you don't already have one), or end this Contract, in which case you will be supplied under a Deemed Contract unless we agree a different Contract with you.

 9.4 We will act in accordance with the Direct Debit Guarantee.

-9.5 When the Payment Method is by Prepayment Meter or Smart Meter (in prepayment mode):
+9.5 When the Payment Method is by Traditional Prepayment Meter or Smart Meter (in prepayment mode):

 9.5.1 You must top-up your meter in advance in order to receive the supply;

 9.5.2 You may be required to pay any additional charges for any additional services we may provide such as replacement keys, cards etc; and

-9.5.3 If the Prepayment Meter is adjusted to recover any charges that you owe, and not just the costs of Energy consumed, we will advise you of the proportion of each top-up amount used as payment for such charges.
+9.5.3 We may adjust your payments to recover any charges that you owe, and not just the costs of Energy consumed.
+In this event we will advise you of the proportion of each top-up amount that will be used as payment for such charges.